WHAT IS DISTANCE LEARNING?

 - An option to pay course fees in affordable monthly instalments, without being charged any interest.

-- An option to change courses (at no extra cost) within the first 5 months of registration (excl.
-AAT and ICB).
+- An option to change courses (at no extra cost) within the first 5 months of registration.

 Want to find out more about studying via distance learning?